JuliaLang/julia/doc/manual/variables-and-scoping.rst

 Local Scope
 -----------

+A new local scope is introduced by most code-blocks, see above :ref:`table <man-scope-table>` for a complete list.
 A local scope *usually* inherits all the variables from its parent scope, both for reading and writing.
 There are two subtypes of local scopes, hard and soft, with slightly different rules concerning what variables are inherited.
 Unlike global scopes, local scopes are not namespaces, thus variables in an inner scope cannot be retrieved from the parent scope through some sort of qualified access.

 The following rules and examples pertain to both hard and soft local scopes.
 A newly introduced variable in a local scope does not